stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 Weapons with the worn property are equipped similarly to armour, by strapping them firmly to the body.
 It takes up to 1 minute to don or doff the weapon and you can do it as part of donning or doffing armour.
 The GM may allow you to skip the required time if you ignore the worn property of the weapon.

 While the weapon benefits from the worn property, it cannot be disarmed unless the attack or skill check is a critical hit.

+## Range
+You can attack out to the listed range without any penalty.
+For each increment beyond the listed value you have a -1d penalty.

 ## Str/Dex
 If your Dexterity is less than the **Str/Dex** entry of the weapon, then you suffer -1d on your attack rolls with the weapon.
 If you are wielding a ranged weapon, or if the weapon as a finesse weapon, then this instead applies to your Strength.